Sexual characteristics

 Sexual characteristics are physical traits of an organism (typically of a sexually dimorphic organism) which are indicative of or resultant from biological sexual factors.
 These include both primary sex characteristics, such as gonads, and secondary sex characteristics.

 Humans

 In humans, sex organs or primary sexual characteristics, which are those a person is born with, can be distinguished from secondary sex characteristics, which develop later in life, usually during puberty.
 The development of both is controlled by sex hormones produced by the body after the initial fetal stage where the presence or absence of the Y-chromosome and/or the SRY gene determine development.

 Male primary sex characteristics are the penis, the scrotum and the ability to ejaculate when matured.
-Female primary sex characteristics are the vulva, vagina, uterus, fallopian tubes, cervix, and the ability to give birth and menstruate when matured.
+Female primary sex characteristics are the vulva, vagina, uterus, uterine tubes, cervix, and the ability to give birth and menstruate when matured.

 Hormones that express sexual differentiation in humans include: